Policy 6-010: Academic Freedom, Academic Grievances, Functions and Procedures of the Senate Committee on Academic Freedom and Faculty Rights.

 - The matter complained of has been resolved to the satisfaction of the claimant either through informal resolution or a change in circumstances.

-- The claimant is not directly or substantially affected by the matters of which he or she complains and it is not appropriate for the Committee to proceed with investigation of the matter on its own initiative.
+- The claimant is not directly or substantially affected by the complaint matters and it is not appropriate for the Committee to proceed with investigation of the matter on its own initiative.

 - The parties shall be given prompt written notice of the dismissal of a complaint.
 Dismissal shall not preclude the claimant from resubmitting a complaint on the same or related matters in the future.